-Our proposed procedure controls size within the nominal rate in every setting.
-It also has the highest (or comparable) power in many settings where the errors are skewed, but tends to do less well when the errors are symmetric. \citet{sen2014testing} tends to exceed the nominal size for skewed distributions and performs worse when $n = p^2$ as opposed to $n \approx p^{5/4}$.
-The OLS variant of \citet{shah2018goodness} performs well across a variety of settings but does not control size when the errors are uniform and $n = p^2$; the Lasso variant generally fails to control the type I error when $p = 45$ as the linear model is not sparse.
-MINT exhibits inflated size when the errors are heavy tailed, but generally has good power in settings where the size is controlled.
+Our proposed procedure controls the size within the nominal rate in every setting.
+It also has the highest (or comparable) power in many settings where the errors are skewed but tends to do less well when the errors are symmetric. \updatedText{In Appendix D, we also show results for other choices of test functions.
+Using only trigonometric functions results in much larger power when errors are symmetric, but they do not perform as well when considering all settings.} \citet{sen2014testing} tends to exceed the nominal size for skewed distributions and performs worse when $n = p^2$ as opposed to $n \approx p^{5/4}$.
+The OLS variant of \citet{shah2018goodness} performs well across a variety of settings but does not control the size when the errors are uniform and $n = p^2$; the Lasso variant generally fails to control the type I error when $p = 45$ as the linear model is not sparse.
+MINT exhibits an inflated size when the errors are heavy tailed, but generally has good power in settings where the size is controlled.
 Finally, HOLS controls empirical size across a wide variety of settings---except the lognormal errors.
 When $n = p^2$, HOLS tends to have good power when the errors are symmetric, but suffers when the errors are skewed.